iden3/circom/mkdocs/docs/circom-language/signals.md

 This small example declares an input signal with identifier `in`, an N-dimension array of output signals with identifier `out` and an intermediate signal with identifier `inter`.

 ## Types of Signal Assignments
-Signals can only be assigned using the operations `<--` or `<==` (with the signal to be assigned occurring on the left-hand side operation) and `-->` or `==>` (with the signal to be assigned occurring on the right hand side).
+Signals can only be assigned using the operations `<--` or `<==` (with the signal to be assigned occurring on the left-hand side operation) and `-->` or `==>` (with the signal to be assigned occurring on the right-hand side).
 All these operations are translated into an assigment in the witness generation code produced by the compiler.
 However, the key difference between the 'double arrow' assigments `<==` and `==>` and the 'single arrow' assigments `<--` and `-->` is that only the former adds a constraint to the R1CS system stating that the signal is equal to the assigned expression.
 Hence, using `<--` and `-->` is considered dangerous and strongly discouraged for non expert circom programmers, as it is the most common source of programming buggy ZK-protocols using circom.

 The safe options for assignments are `<==` and `==>`, since the assigned value is the only solution to the constraint system.
 Using `<--` and `-->` should be avoided, and only used when the assigned expression cannot be included in an arithmetic constraint in R1CS, like in the following example.